Stewardship

 By 2020, develop and implement planning strategies to efficiently accommodate increased campus population and programmatic expansion.

-This goal was achieved in 2020, when Facilities Planning adopted an approach to new buildings and renovations that maximizes efficiency using flexible workspace principles.
-Working within Yale’s flexible work model approach, Yale is assessing impacts and implementing projects based on shared workstations.
+This goal was achieved in 2020 when Facilities Planning adopted an approach to new buildings and renovations that maximizes efficiency using flexible workspace principles.
+Efficient campus growth projections by space type have set a baseline assumption for Yale’s zero-carbon-ready strategy in coordination with the Office of Institutional Research.

 Land and Water Management